averyvery/hieroglyph/README.md

 	-v, --version                 display Hieroglyph version
 	-h, --help                    display all commands

+## Converting

+Because hieroglyph only generates SVGs, you'll need to convert the resulting file to other formats yourself.
+[The Font Squirrel Generator](http://www.fontsquirrel.com/fontface/generator) is usually the best tool for this, but as of May 2012 it was having trouble uploading/reading SVGs.
+If you run into this problem, try converting your font to a TTF first with [Free Font Converter](http://www.freefontconverter.com).

 ## Making Glyphs

 - In a vector editor (Illustrator, Inkscape), create a 1000pt x 1000pt canvas